Since we funded our first research project in 1998, our researchers have been making huge advances in understanding the diseases that cause dementia.

 In 2014, we launched our Global Clinical Trials Fund to support early-stage clinical trials to test new dementia treatments in people – a vital step towards putting new treatments into the hands of those who need them.

 We helped to develop and launch ‘Join dementia research’, a national system that allows the public to register their interest in taking part in research studies.
-By helping people match to studies in their area, we’re making sure that there are no barriers to research and that everyone has the best change of benefitting from the research we are funding.
+By helping people match to studies in their area, we’re making sure that there are no barriers to research and that everyone has the best change of benefiting from the research we are funding.

 As part of his Clinical Research Fellowship, Dr George Pengas helped to design a new memory test to aid diagnosis of dementia.
 The results showed their test to be an accurate and valid tool for the diagnosis of Alzheimer’s.
 Many clinicians are now comparing the TYM test to current memory and thinking tests, to investigate its potential for use in the clinic.